-Ensuring an effective implementation of the adaptation process by making use of marketoriented instruments and public-private partnerships.
+Ensuring the effective implementation of the adaptation process by making use of market-oriented instruments and public-private partnerships.

-Intensifying international cooperation of the adaptation process by making use of marketoriented instruments and public-private partnerships.45
+Intensifying international cooperation on the adaptation process by making use of market-oriented instruments and public-private partnerships.51

-In 2008 the German Federal Cabinet adopted the German Strategy for Adaptation to Climate Change: a national framework for adapting to the impacts of climate change46.
+In 2008 the German Federal Cabinet adopted the German Strategy for Adaptation to Climate Change: a national framework for adapting to the impacts of climate change52.
 The German Adaptation Strategy (DAS) aims to reduce vulnerability to climate change impacts, sustaining or enhancing the adaptive capacity of natural, societal and economic systems.
 In Germany, adaptation to climate change is a permanent task established along an agreed and politically-adopted institutional and methodological framework.
-Scientific research programmes, participation and consultation processes as well as the establishment of ongoing reporting systems are set up.
+Scientific research programmes, participation and consultation processes as well as the establishment of ongoing reporting systems have been set up.
 On the national level, nearly all federal ministries are represented in the "Inter-ministerial Working Group on Adaptation to Climate Change" (IWG Adaptation), led by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.
 To coordinate adaptation activities with the federal states, the Conference of Environmental Ministers established in June 2009 a standing committee for adaptation to climate change impacts.